-When answering this type of question explain why you were away from work, what you did during that time.
-Mention any and all productive activities you took part in like volunteer work or professional development – and stress your commitment to, and enjoyment of, teaching.
+When answering this type of question, explain why you were away from work, what you did during that time.
+Mention any productive activities you took part in, like volunteer work or professional development – and stress your commitment to and enjoyment of teaching.

 If you are or have been a career-changer, an interviewer will likely ask you about this decision.
-Once again, make sure to fully explain your situation and reasoning for making the career change, always make sure to stress your interest and dedication to teaching.
+Explain your situation and reasoning for making the career change.
+Always make sure to stress your interest and dedication to teaching.

 How to Answer Teacher Interview Questions Related to School Research

 An important section of your interview will consist of questions related to the school.
 The hiring committee is trying to find out whether you’ve done your homework, as well as whether or not you’d make a good fit in their environment.
-So in preparation for the interview, it is important that you do some research on the school, its district, and what makes it unique.
+So in preparation for the interview, you must research the school, its district, and what makes it unique.

 A very typical question that an interviewer may ask you would be: “why do you want to work here?”
 They will ask you this question to specifically find out what research you’ve done into the school.

 Knowledge about the school and the job shows the interviewer that you are interested in and demonstrates initiative on your part as well.
 When answering, you should mention as many positive features as you can about the school, trying to be as specific as possible.
 Try to tie in your answer to why you’d make a good fit.